Course - Laboratory Animal Science for Researchers / Course in Animal Research in Norway (CareIn) - NEVR8014

 Learning methods and activities

-The theoretical teaching will happen partly as self-studies using e-based learning tools with tests and assignments, and partly as auditorium lectures.
+The theoretical teaching will happen partly as self-studies using e-based learning tools with tests and assignments, and partly as lectures (given online or in an auditorium).

 The general part will consist of e-based learning tools using course material that will be made available in Blackboard.
-There will be tests and other assignments to each course module.
+There will be tests and other assignments to most of the course modules.
 Completion of tests and assignments is mandatory.
-The deadline will be given around the start of the course.
+The deadline will be given around the start of the semester.
+Supplementary lectures will be given as online lectures.

 The special part for traditional research animals will consist of e-based learning tools using course material that will be made available in Blackboard.
-There will be tests and other assignments to each course module.
+There will be tests and other assignments to most of the course modules.
 Completion of tests and assignments is mandatory.
-The deadline will be given around the start of the course.
+The deadline will be given around the start of the semester.
+Supplementary lectures will be given as online lectures.

-The special part for fish and aquatic animals will consist of auditorium lectures given intensively over a few days.
+The special part for fish and aquatic animals will consist of lectures, either online or in an auditorium, given intensively over a few days.
 Attendance to the lectures is mandatory.

 - Mandatory assignments